soliloquy-data/soliloquy-data/README.md

 - Machine Learning & AI
 - Web Development with frameworks like **Streamlit**

-Feel free to explore my repositories below and reach out if you'd like to collaborate or learn more.
-I'm always open to new ideas, opportunities, and collaborations!
+Feel free to explore my repositories below and reach out!

 Here are some ideas to get you started: